Last updated on March 25th, 2019 at 04:33 pm

 Step 1: ASK!

 And you know when a little nugget of advice plants its seed?
 That’s what happened.
-Six-and-a half-years later Megan sat down with her boss at work and asked for what she needed: “Can I have six weeks off next spring to go travel?”
-Without hesitation, her boss shot back, “Absolutely, I fully support it.”
+Six-and-a-half years later, Megan sat down with her boss at work and asked what she needed: “Can I have six weeks off next spring to travel?”
+Without hesitation, her boss said, “Absolutely, I fully support it.”

 BOOYAH!
 She did not think it could be that easy.
 All that nervousness and held-back hope–and her boss said YES!

-At the time Megan and her boyfriend were planning to go to Buenos Aires, rent an apartment and take tango and Spanish lessons, como muy romantico, no?
+At the time, Megan and her boyfriend were planning to go to Buenos Aires, rent an apartment, and take tango and Spanish lessons, como muy romantico, no?
 Alas, the major dictator of all budget travel ruled: Megan’s financial resources would not cover that destination.
-No worries, though, there are 5 entire continents (count them) left for them to explore.
-So Megan and Ralph headed to Southeast Asia, where the sun is hot, food is on the street and temples and beaches are happening.
+No worries, though; there are 5 entire continents (count them) left for them to explore.
+So Megan and Ralph headed to Southeast Asia, where the sun was hot, food was on the street, and temples and beaches were happening.

 Step 2: Request a copy of your employee handbook and read through the section on employee leave.

-Megan was surprised to find her company had a policy about unpaid leave that was unrelated to medical and family leave.
-It should include all the details you need to know on how much time is allowed, what your medical insurance looks like during your time off and also if your job is guaranteed or not upon your return.
-You could also see if your company is OK with the idea of you working while remote.
-You just have to make sure where you are headed has good coverage for you to be able to work digitally and that the company is Ok with the time difference.
+Megan was surprised to find out that her company had a policy about unpaid leave unrelated to medical and family leave.
+It should include all the details you need on how much time is allowed, what your medical insurance looks like during your time off, and whether your job is guaranteed upon your return.
+You could also see if your company is OK with the idea of you working remotely.
+You just have to ensure where you are headed has good coverage for you to work digitally and that the company is OK with the time difference.

 Step 3: Soft-sound your HR contact before reaching out to your boss.

-In Megan’s case, her HR manager was able to tell me that people request leave all the time (just not in her particular office) and that she fully supported the adventure.
+In Megan’s case, her HR manager told me that people always request leave (just not in her particular office) and that she fully supported the adventure.
 But in the end, it was up to Megan’s boss to approve or decline Megan’s wish.

 Step 4: Prepare “The Ask” for your boss.

 Make it easy for your boss to say YES.
 Ask as early as possible and give an outline of a plan for coverage while you’re out.
-Megan asked about six months ahead of when she wanted to take the trip and there was ample time to prepare Megan’s work to be transitioned to other team members.
-Then it’s the fun part of the conversation—talking about the trip.
-Your boss is a big reason you’ll be taking that longer-term trip and if they say yes then they will likely also be excited for you–share your enthusiasm, joy, and appreciation.
+Megan asked about six months ahead of when she wanted to take the trip, and there was ample time to prepare Megan’s work so that she could be transitioned to other team members.
+Then, it’s the fun part of the conversation—talking about the trip.
+Your boss is a big reason you’ll be taking that longer-term trip, and if they say yes, they will likely also be excited for you–share your enthusiasm, joy, and appreciation.

-When you’ve secured all approvals, it’s so fun to talk with your co-workers about my upcoming journey: getting tips, hearing stories and connecting.
-Which is the bottom-line what makes traveling so enjoyable and satisfying in the first place.
+When you’ve secured all approvals, talking with your co-workers about my upcoming journey is fun: I get tips, hear stories, and connect.
+This is the bottom line that makes traveling so enjoyable and satisfying in the first place.

-In four steps, you can be closer to a six-week travel dream than you realize.
-Now that you know a real-life 9-5er who asked for and got a leave of absence from work for travel–you can do this, what are you waiting for?!
+You can be closer to a six-week travel dream in four steps than you realize.
+Now that you know a real-life 9-5er who asked for and got a leave of absence from work for travel–you can do this; what are you waiting for?!

 Psst!
 If you are curious about finding work to help fulfill your travel dream wanderlust, check out this video on how to get paid while traveling the world: